Levilutz/kube-ecr-cleanup/README.md

 # kube-ecr-cleanup
 Clean up AWS ECR images based on a git repo

+- this is out-of-date, a newer version exists in a private repo.
+I'll pull that out some time

 # Future Work
 * Fill out this readme
 * Package with Helm